MichaelCurrin/dev-cheatsheets/cheatsheets/git/commands/status.md

 Use for scripting and git hooks.

-This will show a short summary (`-s`), ignore untracked (untracked=no but note equals sign won't work) and porcelain for clean, parseable output without colors.
+This will show a short summary (`-s`), ignore untracked (using `untracked=no` but note equals sign won't work) and porcelain for clean, parseable output without colors.

 ```sh
 $ git status -s -uno --porcelain